Avikg/Projects/Computing Lab Projects/Linear Programming and Integer Programming/README.md

 ## Overview

-This repository contains solutions for **Assignment 5: Linear Programming** from the **CS69011 Computing Lab** course.
+This repository contains solutions for **Assignment: Linear Programming** from the **CS69011 Computing Lab** course.
 The assignment involves solving linear programming problems using Python and LP solvers.

 ### Assignment Breakdown:
 - **Part A**: Focused on production planning optimization.